-Uber Technologies, Inc. (UBER) CEO Dara Khosrowshahi at RBC Capital Markets Global Technology, Internet, Media and Telecom Virtual Conference (Transcript)

 What we have observed is that Uber is coming back faster than alternative modes of transportations, such as mass transit, such as taxi because of the investments and the visibility that we have and being very forward as it relates to safety, the mass mandate, no mass, no ride, the controls that we have in place.
 And I think that's going to translate going forward.

 So I do think that you could imagine a world where we as a transportation platform gain share from other modes of transportation.
 Any of those share gains could be very significant in terms of our overall business.
-We are also observing that non-peak commute use cases, for example, in New York are coming back substantially internationally more so than previously.
+We are also observing that non-peak commute use cases, for example, in New York are coming back substantially, or actually more so than previously.

 What we don't know is, is that a bleed from commute, so our people kind of saying, hey, if commute used to be between 8:00 AM and 9:00 AM or 7:00 AM and 9:00 AM, is not a bleed so that the definition of commute now with companies be more flexible, you can come in at 10 o'clock, you can come in at 11 o'clock, or is it actually users finding more use cases for Uber going shopping, picking something up, going to see family, et cetera.

 If it's the latter, then you actually have a bigger pie and you have a bigger TAM.
 So I think when we look at the whole kind of structure of this, we don't think there's going to be any kind of a permanent effect on the business.
-The only question in my mind, if when business travel comes back, how big will it be?
+The only question in my mind is, when business travel comes back, how big will it be?
 And the overall travel sector for us is about 15% of our business.
 It's probably half leisure, half business, so you can see kind of single digits of our business will be affected by the business traveler.
 And I think that remains to be seen.

 Mark Mahaney

 I want to ask you whether COVID changes the way you think about your portfolio.
 If you look at the numbers historically, each was a small part of – I forget the numbers.
 It was like a third of the size of mobility.
-I think most people like myself who looked at Uber really spent most of our time just looking at the mobility side of the business then COVID.
+I think most people like myself who looked at Uber really spent most of our time just looking at the mobility side of the business, then COVID.
 And you were shedding assets, your second tier, maybe third tier Eats assets.
-And now here we have COVID and all of a sudden these two businesses are similar of equal size, and it's possible that for awhile Eats is actually going to be bigger.
+And now here we have COVID and all of a sudden, these two businesses are of equal size, and it's possible that for a while, Eats is actually going to be bigger.
 Does that change your – the way you think about this portfolio?
 Does that make you actually want to think about instead of shedding Eats assets, actually try to build them out?

 Dara Khosrowshahi